MITLibraries/mitlibraries-theme-omeka/docs/reference/sites-filter.md

 ### Exhibit records

 The first, and most complex, part of this feature is the maintenance of an item set holding records for every exhibit on the platform.
-These records should have the following information:
+These records are maintained by platform staff, and should have the following information:

 * Title (text - will be visible on screen)
 * Description (text - will be used as alt attribute for image)